e10v/tea-tasting/README.md

 ### Sample ratio mismatch

-To check for a sample ratio mismatch, use the `SampleRatio` class:
+Use the `SampleRatio` class to check for sample ratio mismatch:

 ```python
 experiment = tt.Experiment({